-But the interchangeability, or rather the identity of grace and glory, are further shown in these words: "God, who is rich in mercy, for His great love wherewith He loved us, even when we were dead in sins, hath quickened us together with Christ (by grace ye are saved): and hath raised us up together, and made us sit together in heavenly places in Christ Jesus: that in the ages to come He might show the exceeding riches of His grace in His kindness toward us through Christ Jesus."2
+- 4 God, who is rich in mercy, for His great love wherewith He loved us. - 5 Even when we were dead in sins, has quickened us together with Christ (by grace you are saved): - 6 And has raised us up together, and made us sit together in heavenly places in Christ Jesus: - 7 That in the ages to come He might show the exceeding riches of His grace in His kindness toward us through Christ lesus.

-That is, just as in this present time the glory of God is given to us in the shape of grace-grace according to the riches of His glory-so that we may be to the praise of the glory of His grace; even so in the ages to come, when the righteous shall "shine forth as the sun in the kingdom of their Father," "the brightness of the firmament," with which they will be clothed, will only show forth the riches of His grace by which they were saved.
+That is, just as in this present time the glory of God is given to us in the shape of grace-grace according to the riches of His glory-so that we may be to the praise of the glory of His grace; even so in the ages to come, when the righteous shall "shine forth as the sun in the kingdom of their Father" (Matthew 13:43), "the brightness of the firmament" (Daniel 12:3), with which they will be clothed, will only show forth the riches of His grace by which they were saved.